-International hackers have stolen about Rs 40 crores from NIC Asia bank overnight.
-This was caught as the funds were not matching while checking after Laxmi Puja.
-It is a attack on SWIFT system of the bank.
-Some of the money has been recovered while remaining amount is already transferred to overseas.
-This has alarmed whole Cyber Security and banking system of Nepal.
+According to news reports, International hackers have stolen about Rs 40 crores from NIC Asia bank overnight.
+This NIC Asia SWIFT cyber heist was caught as the funds were not matching while checking after Laxmi Puja.
+As per newspapers, it is an attack on the SWIFT system of the bank.
+Some of the money has been recovered while the remaining amount is already transferred overseas.
+NRB has also contacted international banks to not settle funds sent from NIC Asia during the heist period.
+This whole incident has alarmed the whole Cyber Security and banking system of Nepal.

-NIC Asia customer’s money is safe in their account because this is not account level theft.
-Many thieves and hackers usually take small amount of money from each account which accumulates to huge amount and customers also don’t know.
+From various Nepali newspapers, we read that the hackers did many small transactions to do this heist.
+In this way, they transferred about Rs 40,00,00,000.
+It is said to be one of the biggest cyber crimes in Nepal.
+Well, customers don’t need to worry because NIC Asia customers’ money is safe in their accounts.
+After all, this is not account-level theft.
+By the way, many thieves and hackers usually take small amounts of money from each account which accumulates to huge amounts and customers also don’t know.
 This is a common malpractice or activity.

-Nepal Rastra Bank has requested central bank of other countries to stop the transfer of looted money of NIC Asia.
-According to some sources, it is due to malware attack in NIC Asia’s SWIFT code system.
-Many other banks also suffered such attacks in past which was bad.
+As of now, Nepal Rastra Bank has requested the central bank of other countries to stop the transfer of looted money from NIC Asia.
+NRB is also working with the bank to find out more details.
+It has also been reported that a large amount of the transferred amount has been recovered.
+According to some sources, it is due to a malware attack in NIC Asia’s SWIFT code system.
+Many other banks also suffered such attacks in the past which was bad.

-Many banks in Nepal don’t have EV SSL Certificates which is disappointing.
-We checked NIC Asia’s online banking site after heist and it is just normal SSL Certificate.
-Many security experts have pointed and told us about banks having security vulnerability in their system.
-The institutions usually don’t show eagerness to solve such issue.
+Many banks in Nepal don’t have EV SSL Certificates which is quite disappointing.
+We checked NIC Asia’s online banking site after the heist and it is just a normal SSL Certificate.
+Many security experts have pointed out and told us about banks having security vulnerabilities in their systems.
+The institutions usually don’t show eagerness to solve such issues.

 - Use Incognito mode while using online banking services.

-- Keep strong long passwords with all types of special characters, numbers and alphabets combination.
+- Keep strong long passwords with all types of special characters, numbers, and alphabet combinations.

-- Check for fake keyboard in ATM Stations and camera on the machine.
+- Check for fake keyboards in ATM Stations and cameras on the machine.

-- Cover your hand before dialing pin in ATM booth.
+- Cover your hand before dialing the pin in the ATM booth.

-- If you banks website doesn’t have SSL Certificate (Green Pad Lock sign on left side at address) then don’t use their service and complaint against it.
+- If your bank’s website doesn’t have an SSL Certificate (Green Pad Lock sign on the left side at the address) then don’t use their service and complain about it.

-- Never share information and credentials to anyone.
+- Never share information and credentials with anyone.